UTHINKUKNOWME/CEHv10StudyGuide/10-Trojans-and-Other-Attacks.md

     - Locky
     - Petya
 - **Other Virus Types**
-  - **Boot Sector Virus** - known as system virus; moves boot sector to another location and then inserts its code int he original location
+  - **Boot Sector Virus** - known as system virus; moves boot sector to another location and then inserts its code in the original location
   - **Shell Virus** - wraps  around an application's code, inserting itself before the application's
   - **Cluster Virus** - modifies directory table entries so every time a file or folder is opened, the virus runs
   - **Multipartite Virus** - attempts to infect both boot sector and files; generally refers to viruses with multiple infection methods